Flying-Rat/GodotEOS/godot_eos_extension/README.md

 ------------------
 - Root `README.md` — higher-level project overview and demo usage examples.
 - `docs/` — design notes and EOS analysis files (e.g. `EOS_SDK_Analysis.md`).
-- `plan.md` — development roadmap and planned features.
+- Repository issues — development roadmap and planned features.

 If you'd like, I can also:
 - add a short CONTRIBUTING.md with native build conventions,